 children yet unborn namely Levi according to Hebrews 7:9-10 which also pictures the ancient

-simple contrast of the ceasing of the heartbeat but clearly demonstrates a process or conversion
+contrast of the ceasing of the heartbeat but clearly demonstrates a process or conversion of death to

-of death to life.
-The original Greek reads "As in Adam all are dying, so in the Christ shall all be
+life.
+The original Greek reads "As in Adam all are dying, so in the Christ shall all be made alive"

-made alive" indicating this is an action in progress.
-Because all men were in the loins of Adam
+indicating this is an action in progress.
+Because all men were in the loins of Adam resulted in the

 J Preston Eby says “to be made alive is more than some instantaneous event to take place some